rscherrer/propositions/README.md

 List of putative PhD propositions:

+* Cooking takes so much time, even for the shittiest meal (Julia Hagauer)
 * Don't believe everything you see on the Internet (Abraham Lincoln)
 * A model should be as simple as possible but not simpler (Einstein?)
 * Just because something is complicated does not mean it is complex (Sander)